 Course outline

-- Comprehensive curriculum - covers AI fundamentals, generative AI, ethical considerations and AI governance.
+- Comprehensive curriculum: covers AI fundamentals, generative AI, ethical considerations and AI governance.

 Course presenters